jlian/edgemasters.org/site/content/products/_index.md

   description: We're open to all who are passionate about edge maintenance and
     want to join our community of dedicated skiers.
   plans:
-    - description: Sharp edges, sharp turns, sharp experiences
+    - description: Sharp edges
       items:
         - Access to our edge maintenance techniques
         - Access to our online community
       plan: Silver
-      price: 0.99/s
+      price: 0.00
     - description: Next level edge maintenance
       items:
-        - Access to our edge maintenance techniques
+        - Includes all benefits from Silver tier
         - Chance to receive gear through "The Cycle"
         - Invitations to our events and meetups
-        - Access to our online community
       plan: Gold
-      price: 1.99/s
+      price: 0.00
-    - description: The ultimate skiing experience
+    - description: The ultimate sharpness
       items:
-        - Access to our edge maintenance techniques
-        - Receive and request gear through "The Cycle"
-        - Invitations to our events and meetups
+        - Includes all benefits from Gold tier
         - Opportunities to ski with the group at some of the best ski resorts in the world (once the group qualifies for the Ikon group rate)
-        - Access to our online community
       plan: Platinum
-      price: 9.99/s
+      price: 0.00
 type: products
 ---